scramjetorg/platform-docs/dictionary.md

 ### Endpoint

-This is an API endpoint which can be considered as a specific point of entry and also a point that can be referenced by sending requests.
-For example it is very common do refer to the endpoint to download soma data
+This is an API endpoint which can be considered as a specific point of entry and also a point that can be referenced by sending the requests.
+For example, it is very common to send a request to API endpoint to get certain data.

 ### Event